 An ancient celebration marking the official beginning of spring.
 People will typically clean out their houses in preparation, and sweep the tombstones of their ancestors.

-A cluster of holidays which result in a full week of vacation.
+A cluster of holidays which results in a full week of vacation.
 This is one of the most difficult times to travel in Japan.

 A commemoration of the birthday of Emperor Showa, the 124th ruler of Japan who reigned from 1926 to 1989.
 It’s a designated day of reflection upon the historic events which defined his reign.